regit-cars/php-docker-image/Readme.md

 # Regit docker images

-Docker images used for setting up development and speeding up CI builds in the Regit project.
+Docker images used for setting up development and speeding up CI builds in Regit projects.

 ## Images organisation